guoqingbao/guoqingbao.github.io/_pages/cv.md

 ======
 **Current:** Research in AI framework optimization & computer vision (2022-):

-Received Shanghai Pujiang Talent Program Award from _Science and Technology Commission of Shanghai Municipality_ for a 2-year research project.
+Received Shanghai Pujiang Program Award from _Science and Technology Commission of Shanghai Municipality_ for a 2-year research project.

 **Oversea study and research experience** (2016-2022, Sydney University):